getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

     The combinator implementation enforces this ordering directly.

-3. sawNonDigit gate:
+3. **sawNonDigit gate.**

     IdentBody matches sequences of identifier characters that may include digits (including as the leading character — Foi permits digit-leading identifiers like `1foo`, `5_value`,
     `1_000_000`).
-The combinator additionally requires that at least one non-digit character appears in the matched span.
+The combinator additionally requires that at least one non-digit character appears in the matched span;
-    Without this, a bare digit run would match IdentBody and shadow Number.
+    without this, a bare digit run would match IdentBody and shadow Number.
 This semantic predicate is not expressible in EBNF; the EBNF form above is a syntactic over-approximation.